 WordPress theme screenshot is probably the easiest to remember.
 Just name it as ‘screenshot’.

-I know you can easily get confused sometimes but always remember it as screenshot rather than calling it as other alternatives such as image.
+I know you can easily get confused sometimes but always remember it as a screenshot rather than calling it as other alternatives such as an image.

 Theme Screenshot Format – .PNG